Nayem73/MY-TECH-SHEET/My-Tech-Blogs/Java Core and Spring Boot Core Deep Dive.md

    here, Programmer class and Manager class both inherits  Employee class.
 If not, then both the programmer class and manager class would need to have the same fields(fileds in Employee class) in both of them classes.

-## Multi level Inheritance
+### Multiple Inheritance: (Java does NOT support it)

+This is when a class can inherit from more than one superclass.
+Java does not support multiple inheritance with classes due to the *<u>“Diamond Problem”</u>*.
+However, a class can implement multiple interfaces, which is a form of multiple inheritance.

+### Multi-Level Inheritance: (Java supports it)

+This is when a class is derived from a class which is also derived from another class, i.e., a class having more than one parent class but at different levels.
+In Java, a class can inherit from a superclass, which can itself inherit from another superclass, and this can continue, forming a chain of inheritance.

 # Abstract Keyword

 1. If we use Abstract keyword on a class, we can not instantiate that class, we then use it through Inheritance.

+2. Abstract classes can not be instantiated because Abstract classes are designed to be inherited by other classes where those other classes that inherits the abstract class must follow the contract with the abstract class.

-2. It does not make sense to create an(instance of) Animal on it's own.
+3. It does not make sense to create an(instance of) Animal on it's own.
 Because we have Cat (class) and Dog (class) which inherits Animal class.
 So it does not make sense to create an instance of Animal class and we name it dog, because we already have Dog class which inherits Animal class.

-3. ```java
+4. ```java
    abstract public class Animal {

        private String name;